 The Executive Team

-Wolseley Canada’s Strategic Leadership Team is an experienced and diverse group of leaders responsible for setting the strategic direction of and driving execution for the company.
+Wolseley Canada’s executive management team is an experienced and diverse group of leaders responsible for setting the strategic direction of, and driving execution for, the company.

 They act with honesty, integrity and transparency, communicating priorities clearly, enabling their timely and efficient delivery in the best interests of Wolseley Canada and its employees.

-Prior to leading the company’s largest division as Vice-President, Plumbing and HVAC/R. Akbar’s roles included General Manager, British Columbia, Vice-President, Western Canada Plumbing and Waterworks.
+Prior to this role, Akbar led the company’s largest division as Vice-President, Plumbing and HVAC/R. Akbar’s roles have also included General Manager, British Columbia, Vice-President, Western Canada Plumbing and Waterworks.
 Prior to joining Wolseley, Akbar had increasingly senior roles with Ideal Plumbing Group and served as the General Manager for B.A.
 Robinson Company.

 Akbar is a graduate of the British Columbia Institute of Technology’s finance program and has studied at the University of Virginia Darden School of Business and the International Institute for Management Development in Switzerland.

-Gail Kaufman was appointed Vice-Present, eBusiness, for Wolseley Canada in 2016 and had the marketing function added to her responsibilities in 2018.
-In this role, Gail is responsible for Wolseley’s eBusiness strategy development, driving the adoption of the channel throughout the business, and making eBusiness an integral part of Wolseley’s culture and value proposition.
+Gail Kaufman was appointed Vice-President, eBusiness, for Wolseley Canada in 2016 and had the marketing function added to her responsibilities in 2018.
+In this role, Gail is responsible for eBusiness strategy development, driving the adoption of the channel throughout the business, and making eBusiness an integral part of Wolseley’s culture and value proposition.
 With the addition of marketing, Gail is also responsible for omni-channel customer experience, showroom and brand marketing strategy and the Connects Program that facilitates the partnership between our vendors and sales channels.